Colorado Revised Statute § 18-3-204 C.R.S. prohibits third-degree assault, which is the state’s least serious assault crime.

 - Additional Reading

-- knowingly or recklessly causing bodily injury to another person or
+- You knowingly or recklessly caused bodily injury to another person; or

-- with criminal negligence, causing bodily injury to another person by means of a deadly weapon.
+- You caused bodily injury to another person by means of a deadly weapon, and you did so with criminal negligence; or

 We discuss these elements in detail below.